aboletti/LIP-analysis-tutorial/README.md

 Then, add to the code a selection on the transverse momentum of the dimuon candidate, and measure the yield of your peak only in this region.

 Finally, measure the yield for every single bin and create a graph with the dimuon transverse momentum on the x-axis, the measured yield divided by bin size on the y-axis.

-## Bonus step: unbinned fit

-Adapt the code to perform an unbinned fits (using a [RooDataSet](https://root.cern.ch/doc/master/classRooDataSet.html)) instead of binned ones.